as595/BBB-MSc/README.md

-# HTRU1-MSc
+# BBB-MSc
-Repository for material relating to the MSc project on Bayesian Neural Networks using the HTRU1 dataset
+Repository for material relating to the MSc project on Bayesian Neural Networks using the MiraBest dataset